Belfast Activity Centre

 Shoulder to Shoulder is a potential new longer term BAC programme that evolved from a pilot project to recognise and respond to the disrupted personal and social development needs of young carers and young siblings with a brother or sister responding to a present or continuing life threatening or life limiting illness.

-'Starting Chance In Life' (SCIL pronounced SKILL) is a pilot project funded by Big Lottery Reaching Communities.
-SCIL provides personal and social development opportunities specifically for 18-30 year olds with a physical or mental disability.
+Towards Independence is a pilot project funded by Big Lottery Reaching Communities.
+It provides personal and social development opportunities specifically for 18-30 year olds with a physical or mental disability.

 The Duke of Edinburgh's Open Award is a volunteer led initiative supported by BAC for over 20 years.
 The Open Award programme offers open access to young people who do not have, or may find difficulty accessing the Duke of Edinburgh's Award Programme through other providers.
 The BAC Open Award offers programmes for Bronze, Silver and Gold levels and includes additional BAC equipment and staff support for expeditions locally and internationally.